Health Care for the Homeless Program

 Mobile Medical Unit

 The mobile unit is a medical office on wheels.
 It has provided basic care for more than 20 years.
 Pinellas County homeless can receive free basic health care on the mobile medical unit.
 Emergency services are not provided.
-The unit travels to multiple locations in Pinellas County to serve uninsured homeless residents.

 Frequently Asked Questions

 - Primary medical care, Including lab work and necessary tests.

 - Wellness and prevention services, including annual physicals.

 - Behavioral health screening and referral for treatment.

 - Case management services.

 How do I participate?

 Please complete the Enrollment Application before arriving at the Mobile Medical Unit.
 Click here to apply now.